The world news can sometimes be overwhelming. Looking for inspiration, I came across a quote by Mahatma Gandhi:

 “As human beings, our greatness lies not so much in being able to remake the world – that is the myth of the atomic age – as in being able to remake ourselves.

-Please leave a comment and share your thoughts.
+DID YOU ENJOY THIS POST?
+Please follow me on Pinterest and leave a comment and share your thoughts.
 Do you think “feeling good” is contagious?
 What’s your best advice for keeping a positive attitude?